Hounfor/The-Big-Deal-Add-On/README.md

 <b>UPDATE THE CAB BEFORE INSTALLING, OTHERWISE YOUR SAVES WILL NOT LOAD.</b>

-– Fixed incorrect cost of WVE-5Nsl parts in CAC-C version, thanks to Kiers for pointing it.
+– Fixed incorrect cost of WVE-5Nsl parts in CAC-C version, thanks to Kierk for pointing it.

 – Mercury got its own model, icon and affinity, as well as a fix for Yang's comment for the 98 model.